-Any show about men dressing up in drag for the first time is guaranteed to bring this up, in a not-so-subtle metaphor about walking a mile in a woman's shoes.
+Any show about men dressing up in drag for the first time is guaranteed to bring this up in a not-so-subtle message about walking a mile in a woman's shoes.
 This trope can also show up as part of a tomboy's Femininity Failure.
 Subtrope of Fashion Hurts and Agony of the Feet, and sister trope to Of Corset Hurts.
 Varying Truth in Television.

 - In Frozen II, after a long day out, Anna takes her heels off and walks barefoot.
 The movie doesn't overtly emphasize this, and she doesn't complain about them, just casually takes them off as she nears home, hugging them to her chest as she smiles fondly at her family.